-In simple mode you need to specify two threshold values: WARNING and ERROR.
-In our example, lower values are bad, so we set warning threshold greater than error threshold.
+In simple mode you need to at least one threshold values: WARNING and ERROR.
+In our example we set both, lower values are bad, so we set warning threshold greater than error threshold.
 In this case, Moira will consider any value less than 50000 a warning and less than 1000 an error, which is what we want.
-In other cases, you may need to consider large values a problem - then you should make error threshold greater than warning and select Watch for value raising option.
+In other cases, you may need to consider large values a problem - then you should make error threshold greater than warning and select Watch for value rising option.